 This set may not look like much now, but with a few simple tricks I can make them take on a whole new vibe.
 Which shall I start with? hmmm…how about the small knick-knack shelf.

 It’s solid oak and totally beautiful as is, but let’s say you don’t care for the stain and don’t want to sand it all down.
 There’s an easy fix for you!
 Wax.
 Yup, just plain ol’ wax.
-This happens to be white wax by Dixie Belle and works like a charm.
 You can see how I’ve used it in past posts HERE.

 All I do is brush it on using circular strokes and rub off the excess.
 The wax will remain in the grain of the wood and in the nook and crannies giving it a soft glow.